mpandav/containerization-tips-setup/minikube-on-ubuntu/Readme.md

 # How to install minikube on Ubuntu?

-Follow steps documented here for your os flavour and architecure https://minikube.sigs.k8s.io/docs/start/
+Follow steps documented here for your os flavour and architecure</br>
+https://minikube.sigs.k8s.io/docs/start/

 ## Prerequisite steps